kushtrimh/zana/CONTRIBUTING.md

 to retrieve parameters required to initialize clients for the supported third-party APIs, *if* those parameters are not provided as environment variables.

-`zana_lambda` uses the following parameter names to query parameter from the AWS Parameter Store.
+`zana_lambda` uses the following parameter names to query parameters from the AWS Parameter Store.
 `prod` here is selected as the default value, and it represents the environment.

 - `/zana/prod/google-books-url`